mfidino/zooniverse_subject_uploadeR/README.md

 ## Setup
 panoptes-subject-uploader requires you to download a previous version of Node.js (version >=0.10.36).
 [Link to version 0.10.35](https://nodejs.org/download/release/v0.10.35/).
 For Windows you will want to download the .msi file.

 You will also need to download [ImageMagick](http://www.imagemagick.org/script/index.php).
 Make sure to click the Install legacy utilities box (e.g. `convert`) when you install it.
+Version 7.0.2 was used during the creation of these scripts.

 Following this, you can either [fork])https://help.github.com/articles/fork-a-repo/) this repository or copy and paste these scripts into your favorite text editor and save them.